Navy Precision Optical Interferometer: Description

 In 2009 NOFS began final plans for NPOI to incorporate four 1.8 m aperture optical-infrared telescopes into the array, which were accepted by the Navy in 2010, and assigned to the Naval Observatory Flagstaff Station.
 They were originally intended to be "outrigger" telescopes for the W. M. Keck Observatory in Hawaii, but were never installed and incorporated into Keck's interferometer.
-Three telescopes are being prepared for near-immediate installation, while the fourth is currently at Mount Stromlo Observatory in Australia and will be incorporated at some point in the future.
+Three telescopes were planned for initial installation, though these plans have been shelved.
+The fourth is currently at Mount Stromlo Observatory in Australia and will be incorporated at some point in the future.
 The new telescopes will help with faint object imaging and improved absolute astrometry, due to their greater light-gathering abilities than the existing siderostats.

-NOFS operates and leads the science for the Navy Precision Optical Interferometer, as noted, in collaboration with Lowell Observatory and the Naval Research Laboratory at Anderson Mesa.
-NOFS funds all principal operations, and from this contracts Lowell Observatory to maintain the Anderson Mesa facility and make the observations for NOFS to conduct the primary astrometry.
-The Naval Research Laboratory (NRL) also provides funds to contract Lowell Observatory's and NRL's implementation of additional, long-baseline siderostat stations, facilitating NRL's primary scientific work, synthetic imaging (both celestial and of orbital satellites).
-When complete by 2013, NPOI will run the longest baseline interferometer in the world.
-The three institutions – USNO, NRL, and Lowell – each provide an executive to sit on an Operational Advisory Panel (OAP), which collectively guides the science and operations of the interferometer.
-The OAP commissioned the chief scientist and director of the NPOI to effect the science and operations for the Panel; this manager is a senior member of the NOFS staff and reports to the NOFS Director.
+NRL operates and leads the science for the NPOI.

+With the cancellation of the four 1.8m "outrigger" telescope project, installation plans for an array of three 1 meter telescopes were developed by NRL and Lowell Observatory, based on the funded science performed.
+Three PlaneWave CDK1000 telescopes were purchased for this project, with initial installation for two of the telescopes completed in 2020.